 4.2.)
 If you provide one-off purchases of digital and/or non-digital goods, you must provide a clear description how the service(s) are provided to the customer.
 Common rules apply NOT to charge the payment before the actual shipment fo a physical good like a box is trackable.

 4.3.)
 If you save and store credit cards, the user must consent to this by clearly providing a statement that customer-not-present payments are doable.

-The payment service directive v.2 (PSD2) prohibit merchants (you) in charging fees for providing the use of credit card payments.
-Surcharging in any form, whether direct, indirect, communicated and non-communicated as part of the transaction is strictly forbitten.
+The payment service directive v.2 (PSD2) prohibits merchants (you) from charging fees for providing the use of credit card payments.
+Surcharging in any form, whether direct, indirect, communicated and non-communicated as part of the transaction is strictly forbidden.
 For non-business consumers, the service of using digital payments like VISA or Mastercard must be completely free.